 Aja Raquell Rhone-Spears

 On 28 July, Aja Raquell Rhone-Spears, aged 34, was stabbed to death in Portland, Oregan, at a vigil held for Tyrell Penney, a man shot to death in Sacramento, Califronia.
 Aja was also known as Rocky Rhones.
 She was attending a vigil held for Tyrell near the 15800 block of Southeast Division which later moved to a home in the 100 block of Northeast 92nd Place.
 According to police, there was a “large disturbance occurred involving multiple participants” and during the altercation, Rhones was stabbed.
 She was declared dead at the scene.
-Despite there being a large number of witnesses, police “encountered hostility and a lack of cooperation” while investigating.
-Friends say that her death is a “great loss” and encouraged people to support her family during this time.
+Despite a large number of witnesses, police “encountered hostility and a lack of cooperation” during their investigation.